 It's a joy in life to have a house, isn't it?
 Whether you own your house or rent it, whether it's an actual house or an apartment, it's a joy to be able to go to your house.
 If you have been gone for a weekend, or week, or two weeks, it's good to get back to your house.
 If it's windy, or wet, blistering hot, snowing, or cold, it's good to get back to your house.
-It's certainly better than having only a car to live in, or only a tent.
+If it's windy a car to live in, or only a tent.
 It's a joy and a blessing.
-In fact, there are groups that make it their aim to build houses for people who do not have houses.
+In fact, there are groups that make it their aim to build houses for people who do not have